Polymorphic Iterable Sequential Effect Systems: Iteration

 For quantales where sequencing is merely the join operation on the semilattice, the above standard rule can be derived from our rule in Section \ref{sec:soundness} by simplifying the result effect:

 \end{example}

-\begin{example}[Loop Invariant Locksets] For the lockset effect quantale $\mathcal{L}$, the subidempotent elements are all actions that do not acquire or release any locks --- those of the form $(a,a)$ for some multiset $a$.
-These are isomorphic to the set of all multisets formed over the set of locks.
+\begin{example}[Loop Invariant Locksets] For the lockset effect quantale $\mathcal{L}$, the subidempotent elements are all actions that do not acquire or release any locks --- those of the form $(a,a)$ for some multiset $a$, or the diagonal relation on the multisets.
 Since $I$ is $(\emptyset,\emptyset)$ (which has no elements below it), $ I\uparrow\cap\mathsf{SubIdem}(\mathcal{L})=I\uparrow\cap\{ (a,b) \mid a=b \}=\{ (a,b) \mid a=b \}$.
-The subidempotent elements above unit have all non-empty meets defined (the minimum multiplicity in the input set for each lock), so by Proposition \ref{prop:complete_iterable} $\mathcal{L}$ is laxly iterable.
-The resulting closure operator is the identity on the subidempotent elements, and undefined elsewehere.
+The subidempotent elements above unit have all non-empty meets defined (the minimum multiplicity in the input set for each lock), so by Proposition \ref{prop:complete_iterable} $\mathcal{L}$ is principally iterable.
+The resulting closure operator is the identity on the subidempotent elements, and undefined elsewhere.
 This is exactly what intuition suggests as correct --- the iterable elements are those that hold the same locks before and after each loop iteration, and attempts to repeat other actions an indeterminate number of times should be invalid. \end{example}